Towed cars and other vehicles

 The prescribed tow-away charge as shown on the invoice is a standard fee regardless of the towing distance.
 Motorcycles may only be moved to the footpath but prescribed tow-away charge applies.

 Submit a statutory declaration 7 days before the due date on the invoice with the name and address of the person who was in charge of the vehicle at the time of towing by post to PO Box 533 BURWOOD NSW 1805.
 To access the relevant form please follow the link below.

 It is an offence not to pay the prescribed tow-away charge within the time specified by RMS.
-This is a separate offence from the original parking offence.
-The fine for failing to pay the prescribed tow-away charge is $337.
+The fine for failing to pay the prescribed tow-away charge is payable to Revenue NSW.